DataDog/hiring-engineers/answers.md

 ## Environment setup

 I have setup and tested several environments - in Azure and locally.
 In Azure it was a Ubuntu Linux host, a Kubernetes based container and a Windows 10 workstation.
-Localy it was an Ubuntu VM host.
+Locally it was an Ubuntu VM host.
 <img src="01_azureoverview.jpg" width="100%">
 The **DD Hostmap** then looks like:

 <img src="02_ddhostoverview.jpg" width="100%">

-For the sake of this assignment all tasks are beign done on the **testmachine.smit.net** host which is the local VM.I have preconfigured the environment with all necessary packages - python, pip, bench tools etc.
+For the sake of this assignment all tasks are being executed on the **testmachine.smit.net** host which is the local VM.I have preconfigured the environment with all necessary packages - python, pip, bench tools etc.
-To have reaosnable data and events sent to the DD collector, I simulated certain situation, like high CPU usage with **stress-ng --cpu 0 --perf** and generated traffic on the simple webapp which used a local DB hosted with a simple script like: **for i in `seq 1 1000`; do curl http://0.0.0.0:9999/<name_here>; done**.
+To have reasonable data and events sent to the DD collector, I simulated certain situation, like high CPU usage with **stress-ng --cpu 0 --perf** and generated traffic on the simple webapp which used a local DB hosted with a simple script like: **for i in `seq 1 1000`; do curl http://0.0.0.0:9999/<name_here>; done**.
 App has its own randomizer inbuilt.

 **Agent info:**
 ```bash